see--/speech_recognition/README.md

 ## A2.)
 Requirements:
 - tensorflow-gpu==1.4.0
-- Keras==2.1.2 (the version that comes with tensorflow `2.0.8-tf` should be fine as well but you'll need to adjust the imports)
+- Keras==2.1.2 (the version that comes with TensorFlow `2.0.8-tf` should be fine as well but you'll need to adjust the imports)
 - tqdm==4.11.2
 - scipy==1.0.0
 - numpy==1.13.3